tropchan/pinteresting/README.md

 #One Month Rails

-This is a pinteresting sample application for One Month Course
+This is a Pinteresting sample web application for the online One Month Course.

 By [Tim Ropchan]

 Building my first webapp!

-#Let's see how it goes YO!
+#Check back for updates